-WSP was retained by Invanhoé Cambridge to provide servicing, grading and stormwater management design services in support of the site plan approval for the proposed residential development located at 100 Bayshore Dr. Lot B, in the City of Ottawa.
+WSP was retained by KingSett Capital to provide servicing, grading and stormwater management design services in support of the site plan approval for the proposed residential development located at 100 Bayshore Dr. Lot B, in the City of Ottawa.
 The proposed work consists of two residential high-rise towers connected by an above-ground parking podium.
-The development will likely be constructed in two phases: West Tower first then East Tower.
 This report will provide sufficient detail to demonstrate that the proposed development can be supported by the existing municipal infrastructure services (watermain, sanitary and storm sewers) and that the servicing design conforms to the applicable standards and guidelines.
 The report will also include measures to be taken during the construction to minimize erosion and sedimentation.
 A separate report (100 Bayshore Dr. - Stormwater Management Report) is provided detailing the stormwater management approach and addressing the quantity control and quality measures in accordance with the applicable guidelines.